-Architecture- Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61 shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District.
-No Section 106 surveys have occurred in the review area, and there are no historic sites.
+Architecture - Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
+The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District; the project parcel is 0.74 miles southeast of the Villalba Centros Urbanos which also includes the Walter McK.
+Jones School, which is listed in the National Register under Number 12001249, and structure number 2 at the Plaza de Veteranos which was found to be eligible in ICP/CAT-VL-12-05-05.
+Neither resource is in visual range of the project activities.